Diabetes Simplified 2024

 - Describe when and how to help people living with type 2 diabetes attain diabetes remission.

-- Apply recently published CPG and pharmacotherapy evidence to managing patients living with type 2 diabetes.
+- Apply recently published guidelines and pharmacotherapy evidence to managing patients living with type 2 diabetes.

-- Describe the CPG recommendations for the management of mental health disorders and diabetes.
+- Describe the guideline recommendations for the management of mental health disorders and diabetes.

 - Manage common diabetes patient case scenarios seen commonly in clinical practice.